tjbautista01/fsr/README.md

 7. Load [fsr.ino](./fsr.ino) in Arduino IDE.
 8. By default, A0-A7 are the pins used for the FSR sensors in this software, corresponding to 8 buttons on a DDR softpad.
 To add or remove more, [alter the Sensor array](./fsr/fsr.ino#L491-L500) and [number of buttons you will need](./fsr.ino#L41)
-9. Refer to [the](./fsr.ino#L331) [following lines](./fsr/fsr.ino#L606-607) and [the ResponsiveAnalogRead library] (https://github.com/dxinteractive/ResponsiveAnalogRead) to adjust the smoothing of the analog readings.
+9. Refer to [the](./fsr.ino#L331) [following lines](./fsr/fsr.ino#L606-607) and [the ResponsiveAnalogRead library](https://github.com/dxinteractive/ResponsiveAnalogRead) to adjust the smoothing of the analog readings.
 10. Regarding [the Sensor array](./fsr/fsr.ino#L491-L500), if PSX functionality is not desired, set the second values to PS_INPUT::PS_NONE.
 11. Push the code to the board
-12. For attaching a PSX cable, refer to [veroxzik's PSX Library] (https://github.com/veroxzik/arduino-psx-controller).
+12. For attaching a PSX cable, refer to [veroxzik's PSX Library](https://github.com/veroxzik/arduino-psx-controller).
 Note that if powering via the 7.6v Rumble line, you will need to use a Schottky diode (side with line leading to Arduino VIN pin, other side to PSX cable).

 ### Testing and using the serial monitor
 1. Open `Tools` > `Serial Monitor` to open the Serial Monitor